oleks/diku/exp/unums/README.md

 Another useful summary bit, which can put in place of either `negative` or `nan`, is a so-called `2nd` bit, indicating whether the unum is the second unum in a ubound or not.
-That is, if it pays off to not keep track of this information extrinsically.
+That is, if this information can't be stored extrinsically.

 ### 16 bits